 FTP stands for Functional Threshold Power, and it’s one of the most common training metrics used in cycling.
 Your FTP is the highest average power you can sustain for about an hour without fatiguing, expressed in watts per kilogram.1 You can use a power meter to measure your FTP, a device fitted to your bike that measures your power output.

 As a cyclist, it’s important to measure your FTP because it measures your overall fitness and tells you how much cycling work you can sustain for long periods.
-It can also help you gauge the difficulty of your rides by indicating how hard you were working while cycling.
+FTP can also help you gauge the difficulty of your rides by indicating how hard you are working while cycling.

 One reason you might want to measure your FTP is if you’re training for an event.
 In this case, you could measure your FTP every week or two to track your progress.
 Ideally, your FTP will increase without your weight increasing.
 If so, you’re likely improving your fitness level!

 On the other hand, FTP might not be the best way to measure progress if your goal is to improve your performance while cycling quickly over short distances.

 How to measure FTP?